Authorised officer complaints management policy

 This policy does not replace existing review processes.
 Where a review process already exists it must be followed.
 For example, complaints relating to infringement notices must be managed via the existing internal review process as prescribed in the Infringements Act 2006.
 The regulator will advise complainants of any relevant statutory appeal rights.

 Serious wrongdoing, illegal or corrupt conduct

-Any person concerned about serious misconduct and/or possible retribution for making a complaint may make a protected disclosure either to the department's Protected Disclosure Coordinator or directly to the Independent Broad-based Anti-corruption Commission (IBAC).
+Any person concerned about serious misconduct and/or possible retribution for making a complaint may make a public interest disclosure either to the department's Public Interest Disclosure Coordinator or directly to the Independent Broad-based Anti-corruption Commission (IBAC).

 Types of complaints that are NOT covered by this policy

 This policy is specific to complaints about the conduct of an AO or the enforcement related decision made by an AO.

 This policy does not apply to complaints regarding: